- Elected Officials

 Jessica Thomas, Auditor

-Jessica Thomas was born and raised on the south side of Peoria, Il.
+Jessica Thomas was born and raised on the south side of Peoria.
 She graduated in the Top 10 of her class from Peoria Manual High School.
 After graduation, she attended Grambling State University, a prestigious historically black university in Grambling, Louisiana.
 Jessica graduated from Grambling State University with a Bachelor of Science in Accounting with a minor in Marketing.
 In 2011 she graduated from Kaplan University with a Masters of Business Administration.
-Full biography here.

 The County Auditor is an elected official and serves a four-year term.
-This office performs an audit on all claims against the County, verifying the accuracy of the claim and recommending payment or rejection of all invoices.
-The Auditor is responsible for a continuous, ongoing internal audit of operations and financial records of the officers, agents, or divisions of the County.
+The Auditor is responsible for the internal audit of operations and financial records of the County and vendor database.

 Robert Spears, Circuit Clerk